 A glance at a task’s status is enough for him or anyone on the team to determine what stage that specific task is in!

-5. Reports for tracking performance easily
+5. Dashboards for tracking performance easily

 Whether it’s Successful Savings (the financial magazine in the movie) or Alette, the fashion one, it’s super important to track performance statistics.

 With 50+ Widget customizations to help you get insights into the most critical business analytics, you can monitor the performance of any business process with ease.